hkamran80/articles/markdown/articles/2024-11-21-f1-2024-las-vegas-directives.md

 ## Qualifying

-> [!NOTE]
-> The FIA has not yet released the final qualifying classification.
-This post will be updated when
-> that happens.

 ### Session 1

 - Alex Albon (#23) had his 1:34.590 lap deleted for track limits at turn 4.